Gynecological Cancers: Types, Symptoms, and Treatment

 Germ cell tumour, another type of ovarian cancer, is usually seen in younger individuals and about 95% of these are curable by surgery alone while other cases may require additional chemotherapy.
-To treat germ cell tumour in young patients, fertility preservation therapy (sparing the other ovary and uterus) is usually preferred for treatment.
+To treat germ cell tumours in young patients, fertility preservation therapy (sparing the other ovary and uterus) is usually preferred for treatment.

-The third type of ovarian cancer i.e. the stromal cell cancer is usually slow-growing in nature.
+The third type of ovarian cancer i.e. stromal cell cancer is usually slow-growing in nature.
 A majority of such cases are treatable by surgery alone.

 Rare gynecological cancers:

 Some rarer forms of gynecological cancers are: